lamakye7/Employee-Retention-Analysis-and-Prediction/README.md

 * [Certificate](#cf)

 ## What is this Repo About<a name="what"></a>
-This repository contains one Jupyter notebook that has all the code for data cleansing, EDA and machine learning, and a python script that contains code for the deployment of the model
+This repository contains one Jupyter notebook that has all the code for data cleansing, EDA and machine learning, powerpoint presentation of executive summary and a python script that contains code for the deployment of the model

 The final app is publicly deployed on Streamlit Cloud 👉🏽 [click here](https://warehouse-stock-level-prediction-app-exhz93bydwp2mrpp8imuae.streamlit.app/)